Bernie Sanders faces attacks in Democrats' debate-stage clash in South Carolina

-CHARLESTON, S.C. -- Democrats unleashed a roaring assault against Bernie Sanders' electability and seized on Mike Bloomberg's past with women in the workplace in a raucous debate Tuesday night that tested the strength of the two men leading their party's presidential nomination fight.
+Sanders, his status as the Democratic front-runner undeniable, faced the brunt of the attacks for much of the night.

-Sanders, his status as the Democratic front-runner undeniable, faced the brunt of the attacks in a fierce round of early action.
+Pete Buttigieg, mired among the moderates fighting to emerge as the chief Sanders' alternative, seized on Sanders' self-described democratic socialism and his recent comments expressing admiration for Cuban dictator Fidel Castro's push for education.

-"Bernie and I agree on a lot of things, but I think I would make a better president than Bernie," Warren charged.
+"I am not looking forward to a scenario where it comes down to Donald Trump with his nostalgia for the social order of the 1950s and Bernie Sanders with a nostalgia for the revolutionary politics of the 1960s," Buttigieg declared.

-Sanders, under attack for much of the night, noted the additional attention: "I'm hearing my name mentioned a little bit tonight.
+Sanders lashed back throughout the night, pointing to polls that showed him beating the Republican president and noting all the recent attention he's gotten: "I'm hearing my name mentioned a little bit tonight.
 I wonder why?"

 The new wave of infighting came as Democrats met for the party's 10th - and perhaps most consequential - debate of the 2020 primary season.
-Tuesday's forum came just four days before South Carolina's first-in-the-South primary and one week before more than a dozen states vote on Super Tuesday.
+Tuesday's forum, sponsored by CBS and the Congressional Black Caucus Institute, came just four days before South Carolina's first-in-the-South primary and one week before more than a dozen states vote on Super Tuesday.

-The intensity of Tuesday's clash, with candidates repeatedly yelling over each other, reflected the reality that the Democrats' establishment wing is quickly running out of time to stop the polarizing progressive.
-Even some critics, Bloomberg among them, conceded that the Vermont senator could build an insurmountable delegate lead as soonas next week.
+The intensity of Tuesday's clash, with candidates repeatedly yelling over each other, reflected the reality that the Democrats' establishment wing is quickly running out of time to stop Sanders' rise.
+Even some critics, Bloomberg among them, conceded thatthe Sanders could build an insurmountable delegate lead as soon as next week.

 The Democrats' 2020 class will not stand side-by-side on the debate stage until the middle of next month, making Tuesday's debate the best, and perhaps last, chance for some candidates to save themselves and alter the trajectory of the high-stakes nomination fight.